Table of Contents

 - Follow classes from excellent photo tutors.
 Search for a topic inside the course platform and filter only the courses with the best ratings.

 - Perfect your portfolio and Instagram profile.
 Aspiring students will probably want to check your own work before subscribing to your class.
-Make sure your website or Instagram profile look convincing before you launch your class.
+Make sure your website or Instagram profile looks convincing before you launch your class.

 - Prepare enticing preview videos.
 Your potential students will check out your preview videos before buying your course.
 Make sure they include valuable information, but don’t give away too much—leave them wanting more.